Yandex Cloud

 • --environment: Environment:

-• production: For stable versions of your apps.
+• production: For stable versions of your applications.

 • prestable: For testing purposes.
-The prestable environment is similar to the production environment and likewise covered by the SLA, but it is the first of the two to get new features, improvements, and bug fixes.
-In the prestable environment, you can test the new versions for compatibility with your application.
+The prestable environment is similar to the production environment and likewise covered by an SLA, but it is the first to get new features, improvements, and bug fixes.
+In the prestable environment, you can test new versions for compatibility with your application.

-• --service-account-name: Name of the service account for access to Yandex Object Storage as a repository of OpenSearch snapshots.
-For more information on service accounts, see the Yandex Identity and Access Management documentation.
+• --service-account-name: Name of the service account for accessing Yandex Object Storage as a repository of OpenSearch snapshots.
+Learn more about service accounts in this Yandex Identity and Access Management guide.

 • --deletion-protection: Cluster protection from accidental deletion, true or false.

-Even with cluster deletion protection enabled, one can still delete a user or connect to the cluster manually and delete the data.
+Even with cluster deletion protection enabled, it is still possible to delete a user or connect to the cluster manually and delete the data.

 • --maintenance: Maintenance window settings:

-• To allow maintenance at any time, do not specify the --maintenance parameter in the command (default configuration) or specify --maintenance schedule=anytime.
+• To allow maintenance at any time, do not specify the --maintenance parameter in the command (the default configuration) or specify --maintenance schedule=anytime.

 • To specify the preferred start time for maintenance, specify this parameter in the command: --maintenance schedule=weekly,weekday=<day_of_week>,hour=<hour_in_UTC>.
 In this case, maintenance will take place every week on a specified day at a specified time.

-Both enabled and disabled clusters undergo maintenance.
+Both active and stopped clusters undergo maintenance.
 Maintenance may involve such operations as applying patches or updating DBMS's.

-• --disk-encryption-key-id: Disk encryption using a custom KMS key.
+• --disk-encryption-key-id: Disk encryption with a custom KMS key.

 To learn more about disk encryption, see Storage.

-The password must contain three groups of characters out of these four:
+The password must include three groups of characters out of these four:

 • Lowercase Latin letters